python/devguide/parser.rst

 Pegen
 -----

 Pegen is the parser generator used in CPython to produce the final PEG parser used by the interpreter.
-Is the program that can be used to read the python grammar located in :file:`Grammar/Python.gram` and produce the final C parser.
+It is the program that can be used to read the python grammar located in :file:`Grammar/Python.gram` and produce the final C parser.
 It contains the following pieces: